codeforamerica/mdc-feedback/README.md

 #### A note on VIM

 If you're not used to it see [VIM Adventures](http://vim-adventures.com/), because at least one of these steps requires using VIM.
+It lets you edit the file directly.

 #### Environmental variables